cssr4africa/cssr4africa/cssr_system/face_detection/README.md

   ```

 #  🖥️ Output
-The node publishes the detected faces and their corresponding centroid, the width and height of the bounding box and the a boolean array whether a mutual gaze is established or not.
+The node publishes the detected faces and their corresponding centroid, the width and height of the bounding box, and a boolean array indicating whether a mutual gaze is established or not.
 When running in the verbose it display the OpenCv annotated color image and depth image that could help to visualize the result obtained.

 Subscription to the topic **faceDetection/data** allows verification of its publication status using the following command: